gradle/actions/CONTRIBUTING.md

 This feature is most useful to run a single `integ-test-*` workflow.
 Avoid running `ci-quick-test` or other aggregating workflows unless you want to use your local machine as a heater!

 Example running a single workflow:
-`act -W .github/workflows/integ-test-caching-config.yml`
+`./build act -W .github/workflows/integ-test-caching-config.yml`

 Example running a single job:
-`act -W .github/workflows/integ-test-caching-config.yml -j cache-disabled-pre-existing-gradle-home`
+`./build act -W .github/workflows/integ-test-caching-config.yml -j cache-disabled-pre-existing-gradle-home`

 Known issues:
 - `integ-test-cache-cleanup.yml` fails because `gradle` is not installed on the runner.
 Should be fixed by #33.